f321x/cashu-escrow-kit/README.md

 `docker run -p 3338:3338 --name nutshell -e MINT_BACKEND_BOLT11_SAT=FakeWallet -e MINT_LISTEN_HOST=0.0.0.0 -e MINT_LISTEN_PORT=3338 -e MINT_PRIVATE_KEY=TEST_PRIVATE_KEY cashubtc/nutshell:0.15.3 poetry run mint`

+## Running the Tests
+Currently only the common package has some tests implemented.
+To run them sequencially execute the script `common/run_tests.sh`.
+Of curse you can also run single tests as simple as `cargo test test_name`.

 ## Acknowledgments
 Special thanks to the following projects, without them this project wouldn't be possible: